-Without a shadow of a doubt, ranking data is beyond necessary to your work.
+Without a shadow of a doubt, tracking and reporting on your ranking data is beyond necessary to your work.

-But let's face it, it's actually the insight that you can extract from your ranking reports that help you push your search visibility forward.
+But let's face it, it's actually the insight that you can extract from your ranking data that help you push your search visibility forward.

-The thing is - ranking reports typically can only tell you so much.
+The thing is - keyword ranking tracking and reporting typically can only tell you so much.

 For one, extracting information from them often means manually sifting through separate reports to connect the data and make any sense of it all.
 And then doing it again to compare your findings with competitor data.